 Can we pass editorial comments to the publication editor?

-It is possible also to pass strictly editorial comments to the publications editor.
+It is possible also to pass strictly editorial comments received during sponsor ballot to the publications editor.
 This should be reserved for the “last ballot but one” during sponsor ballot, where comment resolutions are being written that do not require a change in the draft.
 During this process, if any comment resolution does require a change in the draft, the editorial resolutions should also be handled by the editor.

-In this case the resolution should be an “accept in principle” (or “revised”):
+In this case the resolution should be a “revised”:

 “The WG will request that IEEE-SA Editorial Staff review this comment prior to publication and implement changes as required by their editorial guidelines”